-The Mississippi Department of Education (MDE) announced that 92% of 2016-2017 third graders achieved a passing score on the initial administration of the 3rd Grade Reading Summative Asssessment.
+The Mississippi Department of Education (MDE) announced that 92% of 2016-2017 third graders met the requirements of the Literacy-based Promotion Act to move to fourth grade.

 Results of Spring 2017 initial testing: